The Art of Tidying Up: A Complete Guide to a Decluttered Life

 On top of that, some organization experts have found that clutter can ruin your diet through stress responses, enable overconsumption, and in extreme cases, cause potential respiratory issues and fire hazards.

-Since clutter can be a subject of embarrassment, it is also a potential cause of social isolation and bad spending habits, as it enables habits of ‘retail therapy’ or impulse purchasing.
+On the grounds that litter may be a subject of embarrassment, it is also a potential cause of social isolation and bad spending habits, because it allows conduct of ‘retail therapy’ or impulse purchasing.

 Clutter infiltrates and disrupts other areas of our lives as well, such as self-care, health, and our ability to perform daily tasks, particularly cooking and hygiene-related activities.
 For those with small children, clutter can even pose a hazard.